huggingface/blog/swift-coreml-llm.md

 It reads like this: normalization is a sequence of operations applied in order.
 First, we `Prepend` character `_` to the input string.
 Then we replace all spaces with `_`.
 There's a huge list of potential operations, they can be applied to regular expression matches, and they have to be performed in a very specific order.
 The code in the `tokenizers` library takes care of all these details for all the models in the Hub.

 In contrast, projects that use language models in other domains, such as Swift apps, usually resort to hardcoding these decisions as part of the app's source code.
-This is fine for a couple of models, but then it's hard to replace a model with a different one, and it's easy to make mistakes.
+This is fine for a couple of models, but then it's difficult to replace a model with a different one, and it's easy to make mistakes.

 What we are doing in `swift-transformers` is replicate those abstractions in Swift, so we write them once and everybody can use them in their apps.
 We are just getting started, so coverage is still small.
 Feel free to open issues in the repo or contribute your own!